alesky78/CryptocurrencyAlerting/README.md

  - testAdapter --> used for test purpose in case you want to test or extend the application
  - coinmarketcap --> https://coinmarketcap.com/api/documentation/v1/
  - alternative.me --> https://alternative.me/crypto/api/

+by default the **alternative.me** adapter is configured becouse it doesnt required any configruation and the user can start to use immediately the application wihtout any configuration

 to define the market Adapter that the application must use, configure the main configuration file,
 ```